HymanZHAN/xzhan.me/content/posts/configuring-wsl-2.md

 After editing, make sure to restart the database server by `sudo service mysql restart`.
 Now you should be able to access your WSL database via `127.0.0.1:3307`.

-### Accessing database Running on Windows from WSL
+### Accessing Database Running on Windows from WSL

 **TL;DR** I personally don't recommend this approach because it requires much more workaround.